xe0896/obsidian/src/react/11 - reacting to input with state.md

 This relates to input as if we was to give React a state that we want to be on, then React can cleverly figure its way out given that the state is valid, vanilla JS would require a whole restructure of the DOM and would need us to command each element on what to do.

 We can create some steps that must be completed to make an efficient program which could be in many states, for our program we will be making a text box which would be used to answer a question that will also have a button to submit our answer, the button will be disabled if the text box is empty and then valid whenever the text box has some value, if the value is wrong when pressing the button, then we will output a message that this answer is wrong, if this value is correct then we will transition to another message that says that the answer is correct.
-We will also add a spinner when the user attempts an answer in the form of a timer and the text box is disabled.
+We will also add a spinner when the user attempts an answer in the form of a timer and the text box is disabled during this spinner.
 #### Step 1: Identify states that the user may see
 - Empty: button is disabled
 - Typing: button is enabled